nwchemgit/nwchem-wiki/Excited-State-Calculations.md

 ### MAXITER -- the maximum number of Davidson iteration

 It typically takes 10-30 iterations for the Davidson algorithm to get converged results.
-The default value is 100.
+The default value for `MAXITER` is 100.

 ### TARGET and TARGETSYM-- the target root and its symmetry